AT-Publishing/website/_strategy/2021-01-19-coin-control.md

 note:       'Offramping'
 layout:     strategy

-title:        "Cashing-Out Strategy: Coin Control for HODLers"
+title:        "Strategic Profit-Taking: Coin Control for HODLers"
 description:  "Did you HODL for years?
 Coin control will make it easier to sell"
 slug:         "coin-control-selling-crypto/"